 Child care is available during all services for infants and toddlers in our staffed nursery rooms down the hall.
-During the service, there will be a Children's Sermon after which children are invited to head to the North Wing for Time for Children.
+During the 10:00 AM service, there will be a Children's Sermon after which children are invited to head to the North Wing for Sunday School.
 They'll return to the sanctuary prior to communion.
 If you need to take your child out of the sanctuary during the service, you can still listen to the service on the speakers in the fellowship hall or in the nursery.

 What about the offering?